WTMike24/Scripts/bash/README.md

 Created to monitor the apache logs while working on a school project (watches /var/log/apache2/\*.log and has colors chosen for error.log, access.log, and other_vhosts_access.log)

+##### stamp

+That's stamp as in timestamp.
+Prepends the current date and time to whatever you pipe to it.
+Useful if you have to monitor the times in which network connectivity is lost and restored.
+I like `ping 8.8.8.8 -O | stamp | tee pings.txt`

 ##### song-download-thing

 A quick script I threw together because the site that had the songs I wanted to download wouldn't allow you to download them all at once for 80+ songs without a fee even though you could download them individually for free.
 (Couldn't find any source that gave the creators of the music any money so this is what I did instead).
 I edited out the real site name and HTML contents as this was probably against their ToS